achung89/react-futures/README.md

 future object (intanceof `FutureObjectCache`): a future with the same interface as an object.
 All property lookups will suspend.

 #### Instance methods
-Future object share the same methods as host objects.
+Future objects share the same methods as host objects.
 All property lookups will suspend.

 #### Static methods
+Future objects share the same static methods as the host Object constructor.
+Most have been repurposed to defer when possible.

 ##### of